jvang0620/Eight-Queens-Hill-Climbing-Algorithm-Java/README.md

-# N-Queens Problem Solver
+# Eight-Queens Problem Solver

 ### Overview:

-This Java program implements a solution to the classic N-Queens problem using a hill climbing algorithm.
-The N-Queens problem involves placing N chess queens on an N×N chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.
+This program implements a solution to the classic N-Queens problem using a hill climbing algorithm.
+The Eight-Queens problem involves placing 8 chess queens on an 8×8 chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.

 This program was created from the ground up, drawing inspiration from various sources.

-### Examples of Program Output Screenshots
+### Example of Program Output Screenshots

 ![Examples Of Program](/imgs/img_1a.PNG)
 ![Examples Of Program](/imgs/img_1b.PNG)